Gravity (Our Lady Peace album)

 It was the band's first album made without the involvement of producer Arnold Lanni, who not only produced the band's previous four studio albums but helped co-write many of their songs.
-The band originally wanted Lanni to produce their fifth album but he was busy working with Simple Plan and the band instead chose notable hard rock producer Bob Rock.
+The band originally wanted Lanni to produce their fifth album but he was busy working with Simple Plan and the band instead chose notable hard rock producer Bob Rock, who would have a major influence on their change in musical direction.
+Originally conceived as a live album based on the Spiritual Machines tour that would include three new studio tracks, the band would accept Rock's offer to record an full studio album when his schedule opened up as a result of the ongoing struggles of his prior engagement, Metallica.

-Originally conceived as a live album based on the Spiritual Machines tour that would include three new studio tracks, the band would accept Rock's offer to record an entire studio album when his schedule opened up as a result of the ongoing struggles of his prior engagement, Metallica.
+The album title, Gravity, was inspired by the chorus lyrics "Falling back to me, defying gravity" from the track "Somewhere Out There" and was also seen by the band as representing their return to simplicity after the heady concept of Spiritual Machines.
+At the time of the album's release, OLP drummer Jeremy Taggart said that Gravity was "by far [their] best album".